 The ROS production by activated neutrophils was measured by chemiluminescence (CL) according to the method of Benbarek et al. (1996) with minor modifications.
-In our conditions, the assay was performed on microtiter plates and CL was read with a Fluoroscan

-Ascent FL (Thermo Labsystems).
+In our conditions, the assay was performed on microtiter plates and CL was read with a Fluoroscan Ascent FL (Thermo Labsystems).

-In a first group of experiments, the neutrophil suspensions (106 neutrophil/ ml PBS) were incubated for 10 min at 37°C with curcuminoids or THC at the final concentration of 10-4, 10-5 or 10-6 M. After the incubation, the neutrophil suspensions were centrifuged (450 x g, 10 min, 20°C), the supernatant removed and the neutrophils resuspended to obtain 106 neutrophils in 200 μl of PBS.
-The neutrophil suspensions were distributed in the wells (106 neutrophils per well) of a 96 wells microtiter plate (White Combiplate 8, Thermo Labsystems) and 25 μl CaCl2 (7,5 μM), 2μl lucigenin (5μM) and 10 μl PMA (1.6 x 10-5 M) were added.
+In a first group of experiments, the neutrophil suspensions (10 neutrophils/ml PBS) were incubated for 10 min at 37 °C with curcuminoids or THC at the final concentration of 10-4, 10-5 or 10-6 M. After the incubation, the neutrophil suspensions were centrifuged (450 x g, 10 min, 20 °C), the supernatant was removed and the neutrophils were resuspended to obtain 10 neutrophils in 200 μl of PBS.
+The neutrophil suspensions were distributed in the wells $(10^6 \text{ neutrophils per well})$ of a 96 wells microtiter plate (White Combiplate 8, Thermo Labsystems) and 25 μl CaCl2 (7.5 μM), 2 μl lucigenin $(5 \,\mu\text{M})$ and 10 $\mu$ l PMA (1.6 x 10-5 M) were added.
 Just after PMA addition, the CL response of neutrophils was monitored during 30 min and expressed as the integral value of the total CL emission.
-In a second group of experiments, the neutrophil suspensions (106 neutrophils/well) were incubated for 10 min in the wells with curcuminoids or THC at the final concentration 10-4, 10-5 or 10-6 M and then the CL was monitored during 30 min in the presence of the curcuminoids or THC after addition of CaCl2, lucigenin and PMA.
-Control assays were performed with neutrophils either pre-incubated or directly added with 172 mM ethanol and taken as 100 % of CL response.
+In a second group of experiments, the neutrophil suspensions (10 neutrophils/ well) were incubated for 10 min in the wells with curcuminoids or THC at the final concentration $10^{-4}$ , $10^{-5}$ or 10-6 M and then the CL was monitored during 30 min in the presence of the curcuminoids or THC after addition of CaCl2, lucigenin and PMA.
+Control assays were performed with neutrophils either preincubated or directly added with 172 mM ethanol and taken as 100 % of CL response.

-Purification of equine MPO and anti-equine MPO polyclonal antibodies.
+Purification of equine MPO and anti-equine MPO polyclonal antibodies

-The purification of equine MPO and the preparation of the anti-MPO antibodies used in the immunological techniques were described in detail previously (Mathy-Hartert et al. 1998; Franck et al. 2005).
+The purification of equine MPO and the preparation of the anti-MPO antibodies used in the immunological techniques were described in detail previously (Mathy-Hartert et al. 1998, Franck et al. 2005).
 Briefly, MPO was extracted from isolated equine neutrophils and purified by two chromatographic steps (ion exchange and gel filtration) to reach a purity > 98 % (as established by electrophoresis with enzymatic detection on electrophoretic bands).
 Antisera were obtained from rabbit and guinea pig after their immunization against purified equine MPO.
 The polyclonal antibodies (IgG) were isolated from antisera by affinity chromatography on Protein A sepharose (Franck et al. 2005).